mmdhossein/indoor-positioning/README.md

 This project is only created for test environment **NOT** for production.

 ## Contact
-Created by Hossein mmd.hosseinnnn@gmail.com - feel free to contact me!
+Mohammad Hossein mmd.hosseinnnn@gmail.com - feel free to contact me!